 African Americans in Alabama should urge state officials to find and address the specific root cause of this high rate of Black COVID-19 deaths.
 Is it due to inequalities in access to medical care or to differing rates of comorbidities?
 This is an answerable question, and Black Alabamians should see that they receive the answer.

 Black communities in Alabama should be highly vigilant about COVID-19.
 Four of the top ten coronavirus-case hot spots are in counties where African Americans make up a larger share of the population than their statewide average, and three of them are in majority African American counties (Table).
 Two of the top ten hot spots for COVID-19 deaths are in counties that are disproportionately African American.
 Since Black Alabamians are disproportionately dying from COVID-19, they should use their voices to call for stronger policies and more resources to address the pandemic both nationally and in their state.

 The Alabama Department of Public Health calls on residents to follow COVID-19 public health guidelines which include maintaining a six foot physical distance from others in public, wearing face masks when not at home, washing one’s hands frequently, and staying home if you are sick.

 Coronavirus Disease 2019 (COVID-19), Alabama Department of Public Health: https://www.alabamapublichealth.gov/covid19/index.html

 Answers to frequently asked questions about the new coronavirus by the New York Times: https://www.nytimes.com/interactive/2020/world/coronavirus-tips-advice.html

-The Black share of cases and deaths is a conservative estimate.
-Fourteen percent of the coronavirus cases and 2.2 percent of the COVID-19 deaths are of an unknown race.
+The Black share of deaths is a conservative estimate.
+8.9 percent of the COVID-19 deaths are of an unknown race.
 If any of these unknowns are Black, then the Black share of cases and deaths would be higher.